SatbirTanda/sdl_ios_guides/docs/Getting In-Car Microphone Audio/index.md

 1. Audio Pass Thru has timed out.

-If the audio passthrough has proceeded longer than the requested timeout duration, Core will end this request with a `resultCode` of `SUCCESS`.
-You should expect to handle this audio passthrough as though it was successful.
+If the Audio Pass Thru has proceeded longer than the requested timeout duration, Core will end this request with a `resultCode` of `SUCCESS`.
+You should expect to handle this Audio Pass Thru as though it was successful.

 2. Audio Pass Thru was closed due to user pressing "Cancel".

-If the audio passthrough was displayed, and the user pressed the "Cancel" button, you will receive a `resultCode` of `ABORTED`.
-You should expect to ignore this audio pass through.
+If the Audio Pass Thru was displayed, and the user pressed the "Cancel" button, you will receive a `resultCode` of `ABORTED`.
+You should expect to ignore this Audio Pass Thru.

 3. Audio Pass Thru was closed due to user pressing "Done".

-If the audio passthrough was displayed, and the user pressed the "Done" button, you will receive a `resultCode` of `SUCCESS`.
-You should expect to handle this audio passthrough as though it was successful.
+If the Audio Pass Thru was displayed, and the user pressed the "Done" button, you will receive a `resultCode` of `SUCCESS`.
+You should expect to handle this Audio Pass Thru as though it was successful.

 4. Audio Pass Thru was ended due to the developer ending the request.

-If the audio passthrough was displayed, but you have established on your own that you no longer need to capture audio data, you can send an `SDLEndAudioPassThru` RPC.
+If the Audio Pass Thru was displayed, but you have established on your own that you no longer need to capture audio data, you can send an `SDLEndAudioPassThru` RPC.

 #### Objective-C
 ```objc